Pricacy Policy

 Data Incidents involving Customer’s Personal Information

 SWOOP shall immediately notify Customer of any reasonably suspected or actual loss of data or breach or compromise of its Security Program which has or may result in the loss or unauthorized access, disclosure, use or acquisition of Customer’s Personal Information (including hard copy records) or otherwise presents a potential threat to such information (“Data Incident”).
-While the initial notice may be in summary form, a comprehensive written notice shall be given within 48 hours to Customer.
-The notice shall summarize in reasonable detail the nature and scope of the Data Incident (including each data element type) and the corrective action already taken or to be taken by SWOOP.
+While the initial notice may be in summary form, a comprehensive written notice shall be given within 24 hours to Customer.
+The notice shall summarise in reasonable detail the nature and scope of the Data Incident (including each data element type) and the corrective action already taken or to be taken by SWOOP.
 SWOOP shall promptly take all necessary and advisable corrective actions, and shall cooperate fully with Customer in all reasonable efforts to mitigate the adverse effects of Data Incident and to prevent its recurrence.

 European Union